 In the next proposition, we will give a lower bound for the cost of extracting a contour from a given configuration.
-The main difference is that one have a surface order term, defined as
+The main difference in our results compared to the short-range case is that we have an additional surface order term, defined as

 for every finite set $\Lambda \Subset \Z^d$.
 First, let us give a lower bound to the surface energy term, that will be useful to the proof of phase transition. \begin{lemma} Given $\alpha>d$, there exists $K_\alpha\coloneqq K_\alpha(\alpha,d)>0$ such that for every $\Lambda \Subset \Z^d$ it holds \be F_\Lambda \geq K_{\alpha}\max\{|\Lambda|^{2-\frac{\alpha}{d}}, |\partial\Lambda|\}. \ee \end{lemma} \begin{proof} Since all the edges of $\partial\Lambda$ are present in the surface energy term $F_\Lambda$, we have the bound $F_\Lambda \geq J |\partial \Lambda|$.
 Fix $x \in \Lambda$.
-If we set $R = \lceil (dc_d^{-1}|\Lambda|)^{\frac{1}{d}} \rceil$ and using that $\sum_{\substack{y \in \Z^d}}J_{xy} < \infty$ we have
+If we set $R = \lceil (dc_d^{-1}|\Lambda|)^{\frac{1}{d}} \rceil$ and using that $\sum_{\substack{y \in \Z^d}}J_{xy} < \infty$, we have

 Lema \ref{comblema} yields us